Dilboy123/Cortex_Server_Client_Script/README.md

-# PaloAlto Server Client Script
+# Cortex Server Client Script

 This script facilitates the transfer of files from Cortex to a PC.